 And then, we turned to the starboard side over Kapolei to line-up with runway 8L.

-At 2:02 pm HST, we touched down at the Daniel K. Inouye International Airport.
+At 2:02 pm HST, we touched down at the Daniel K. Inouye International Airport – a full 28 minutes ahead of our scheduled arrival time.

-Our original arrival time was 2:30 pm, though, and no gat was available at the time.
-As a result, we ended up taxiing to the Diamond Head hard stands to wait for a gate to open up.
+Unfortunately, no gate was available for our flight when we landed.
+As a result, we ended up taxiing to the Diamond Head hard stands to wait.
 Fortunately, there was some interesting traffic to be seen.

-The highlight was, of course, the China Airlines A350.
-I’m not usually a fan of Airbus aircraft, but the A350 is an attractive one.
+The highlight was for me was the China Airlines A350.
+I’m not usually a fan of Airbus aircraft design but I think the A350 looks great.

 After holding for a few minutes, we made our way back to the terminal.
-And, finally, at 2:19 pm, we pulled into our gate, still 11 minutes early!
+Then, at 2:19 pm, we pulled into our gate 11 minutes early!

-Being seated in the back of the plane, though, meant that it’d be a while before I got to deplane.
+Being seated in the back of the plane meant that it’d be a while before I got to deplane.
 And by the time I made it to the baggage claim, my bag was already on the belt.
-You know, because this is Delta, not Hawaiian. 😉
+Of course, had this been a Hawaiian flight, I’d probably have to wait for my bag still. 😉

 Delta Air Lines 2767 SLC-HNL, Final Thoughts

 Much like my flight to Salt Lake City, my flight home was an eye-opening experience.
 Service on Delta is consistently better than what I have experienced on Hawaiian and American, while their catering is better too.
-And while I think service at Alaska is similar to Delta, Delta is more premium, which is reflected in the difference in ticket price.
-So, yes, Delta is number one in terms of service in the U.S. in my opinion.
-However, their high ticket prices and the poor value of Delta SkyMiles will keep me away from Delta for the time being.
+And while I think service at Alaska is similar to Delta, Delta is more premium, which is reflected in the difference in ticket prices.
+So, yes, in my opinion, Delta is number one in terms of service in the U.S. However, their high ticket prices and the poor value of Delta SkyMiles will keep me away from them.

 - Delta Sky Club Honolulu